googleapis/python-bigquery/samples/snippets/README.rst

 .. _Google BigQuery: https://cloud.google.com/bigquery/docs

-To run the sample, you need to have `BigQuery Admin` role.
+To run the sample, you need to have the `BigQuery Admin` role.